oliverbarnes/oliverbarnes.github.io/index.md

 Besides **native English and Portuguese**, I speak (passable) **Catalan**, **Spanish**, **French** and **Italian**.

 For a couple of years I worked on an [open source Liquid Democracy API](https://github.com/liquidvotingio/api) for democratic decision-making platforms like [Decidim](https://decidim.org/) with a few friends and colleagues.
 The project didn't quite take off, but I learned a lot about this ecosystem that shows promise amidst the current dystopia of social-networks rage politics and surveillance.
 And about open source in general while at it.

-If you'd like to contact me about a potential project, please send me a private message on [Linkedin](https://www.linkedin.com/in/oliverbarnes/).

-Last but not least, here's my [Github profile](https://github.com/oliverbarnes).